Sunday, August 28, 2011

 Jersey Corn and Tomato Salad

-If you are wanting to eat healthier and absorb more nutrition, this easy recipe is it!
+If you are wanting to eat healthier and absorb more nutrients, this easy recipe may help!

-Our bodies need enzymes to digest our food.
-I can't even imagine all the enzymes, vitamins, and antioxidants in this colorful vegetarian, gluten free salad.
-You have reds, yellow, purples, and greens- and nothing is heated , so little is destroyed.
+Our bodies need enzymes that are found in raw food to digest help our food.
+I can't even imagine all the enzymes, vitamins, and antioxidants in this colorful vegetarian, gluten-free salad.
+There are reds, yellows, purples, and greens- and since nothing is heated, few nutrients are destroyed.

-Don't boil it , eat it raw off the cob! yum
+Don't boil corn, eat it raw off the cob! yum

-I simply, husk the corn, clean off the strings, wash it, and eat it raw directly off the cob!
+Now I simply, husk the corn, clean off the strings, wash it, and eat it raw directly off the cob!
 That's right!
-I don't cook it.
+I don't cook it or add butter.
+Raw corn doesn't need it.

 Is it good?
 You bet..